 Healthy and Active Population

 Speaking of how strong you’ll get, Colorado has a huge population of healthy people.
 In fact, Colorado has been named one of the healthiest states in the nation.
 It has the lowest population of obesity and overweight adults.
 Most residents love the state because of its outdoor beauty, and they often spend their free time exploring it.
 Those who live in other areas of the country have to pay high fees to join fancy gyms, but Coloradans just step outside.

 Craft Beer is a Reality

 Another thing to know about moving to Colorado is beer.
 Craft beer is growing all around the country, but Colorado is really one of the centers of the movement.
 There is an endless number of brew houses pumping out all types of beer, so you can get everything from simple to experimental styles.
 So far, there are an estimated 400 plus microbreweries sprinkled throughout the state.
 Many locals adore this aspect of living in the Centennial State.

 If that’s not enough, Denver adds to it by hosting the Great American Beer Festival every year, and that’s a must-visit event for any beer lover.

 The Population is Diverse

 One of the results of all of these awesome bits of life in Colorado is that the state attracts a lot of newcomers.
 This is great because it keeps becoming more diverse, and that helps it stay on the track of continuous improvement.
 Denver has become a major cultural hub and is one of the most popular cities around because of it.
-People from all over the United States have been moving to Denver it’s almost more common to meet a transplant in the capital city than someone who actually grew up in Colorado.
+People from all over the United States have been moving to Denver in such large numbers that it’s almost more common to meet a transplant in the capital city than someone who actually grew up in Colorado.